markqvist/Reticulum/docs/source/understanding.rst

 The primary motivation for designing and implementing Reticulum has been the current lack of reliable, functional and secure minimal-infrastructure modes of digital communication.
-It is my belief that it is highly desirable to create a cheap and reliable way to set up a wide-range digital communication network that can securely allow exchange of information between people and machines, with no central point of authority, control, censorship or barrier to entry.
+It is my belief that it is highly desirable to create a reliable and efficient way to set up long-range digital communication networks that can securely allow exchange of information between people and machines, with no central point of authority, control, censorship or barrier to entry.

-Almost all of the various networking systems in use today share a common limitation, namely that they require large amounts of coordination and trust to work, and to join the networks you need approval of gatekeepers in control.
+Almost all of the various networking systems in use today share a common limitation: They require large amounts of coordination and centralised trust and power to function.
+To join such networks, you need approval of gatekeepers in control.
 This need for coordination and trust inevitably leads to an environment of central control, where it's very easy for infrastructure operators or governments to control or alter traffic, and censor or persecute unwanted actors.
+It also makes it completely impossible to freely deploy and use networks at will, like one would use other common tools that enhance individual agency and freedom.

 Reticulum aims to require as little coordination and trust as possible.
-In fact, the only “coordination” required is to know the characteristics of physical medium carrying Reticulum traffic.
+It aims to make secure, anonymous and permissionless networking and information exchange a tool that anyone can just pick up and use.

-Since Reticulum is completely medium agnostic, this could be whatever is best suited to the situation.
+Since Reticulum is completely medium agnostic, it can be used to build networks on whatever is best suited to the situation, or whatever you have available.
+In some cases, this might be packet radio links over VHF frequencies, in other cases it might be a 2.4 GHz network using off-the-shelf radios, or it might be using common LoRa development boards.

-In some cases, this might be 1200 baud packet radio links over VHF frequencies, in other cases it might be a microwave network using off-the-shelf radios.
-At the time of release of this document, the recommended setup for development and testing is using LoRa radio modules with an open source firmware (see the section :ref:`Reference Setup<understanding-referencesystem>`), connected to a small computer like a Raspberry Pi.
-As an example, the default reference setup provides a channel capacity of 3.1 Kbps, and a usable direct node-to-node range of around 15 kilometers (extendable by using multiple hops).
+At the time of release of this document, the fastest and easiest setup for development and testing is using LoRa radio modules with an open source firmware (see the section :ref:`Reference Setup<understanding-referencesystem>`), connected to any kind of computer or mobile device that Reticulum can run on.

+The ultimate aim of Reticulum is to allow anyone to be their own network operator, and to make it cheap and easy to cover vast areas with a myriad of independent, interconnectable and autonomous networks.
+Reticulum **is not** *one network*, it **is a tool** to build *thousands of networks*.

+Networks without kill-switches, surveillance, censorship and control.
+Networks that can freely interoperate, associate and disassociate with each other, and require no central oversight.
+Networks for human beings. *Networks for the people*.

 .. _understanding-goals:

 Goals
 =====

-To be as widely usable and easy to use as possible, the following goals have been used to guide the design of Reticulum:
+To be as widely usable and efficient to deploy as possible, the following goals have been used to guide the design of Reticulum: